History of Karl-Anthony Towns in Timeline

 On January 9, 2022, Karl-Anthony Towns scored a then season-high 40 points, along with nine rebounds and seven assists, in a 141–123 victory over the Houston Rockets.

-On November 28, 2022, during Minnesota's game against the Washington Wizards, Karl-Anthony Towns exited in the third quarter with a non-contact calf injury, sidelining him indefinitely.
+On November 28, 2022, during Minnesota's game against the Washington Wizards, Karl-Anthony Towns exited in the third quarter with a non-contact calf injury and was sidelined indefinitely.

 In 2022, Karl-Anthony Towns became the first center to win the NBA Three-Point Contest.

-In January 2023, Karl-Anthony Towns stated that he had suffered a Grade 3 calf strain from the November 2022 injury, which would take around two months to heal.
+In January 2023, Karl-Anthony Towns revealed that he had suffered a Grade 3 calf strain, which take around two months to heal, longer than initially anticipated.

-July 2023: Towns Joins Dominican Republic Team for World Cup
+July 2023: Towns confirms participation in FIBA Basketball World Cup

 November 18, 2023: Towns scores 29 points with a game-winning layup

-On January 22, 2024, Karl-Anthony Towns put up a career-high and Timberwolves franchise-record 62 points, with 44 of those coming in the first half, in a 128–125 loss to the Charlotte Hornets.
-His 44 points set a record for the most points scored in a half in Timberwolves franchise history.
+On January 22, 2024, Karl-Anthony Towns scored a career-high and Timberwolves franchise-record 62 points, with 44 of those coming in the first half, in a 128–125 loss to the Charlotte Hornets.
+This also set a record for the most points scored in a half in Timberwolves franchise history.

-On October 2, 2024, Karl-Anthony Towns was traded to the New York Knicks as part of a three-team trade with the Charlotte Hornets, marking a significant change in his career.
+On October 2, 2024, Karl-Anthony Towns was traded to the New York Knicks as part of a three-team trade with the Charlotte Hornets.

-In 2024, Karl-Anthony Towns led the Timberwolves to the Western Conference finals, marking their first appearance in 20 years.
+In 2024, Towns led the Timberwolves to the Western Conference Finals, their first appearance in 20 years.

-On January 25, 2025, Karl-Anthony Towns was named as an Eastern Conference starter for the 2025 NBA All-Star Game, marking a significant honor in his career.
+On January 25, 2025, Karl-Anthony Towns was named as an Eastern Conference starter for the 2025 NBA All-Star Game.